Covid-19 Policy (V5)

 What is the coronavirus?

 A coronavirus is a virus that can be transmitted from person to person.
-Typical symptoms include fever, headaches, loss of taste / smell, a persistent cough that may progress to severe pneumonia causing shortness of breath and breathing difficulties.
+Typical symptoms include fever, headaches, loss of taste / smell, a persistent cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 Generally, a coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long term conditions like diabetes, cancer and chronic lung disease.

 COVID-19 is caused by the SARS-CoV-2 virus, which spreads between people, mainly when an infected person is in close contact with another person and spread worldwide.
-This is a rapidly changing situation that is being monitored carefully.
+This is a rapidly changing situation which is being monitored carefully.

 How is coronavirus spread?

-How to avoid catching infections like coronavirus:
+How to avoid catching infections like coronavirus

 You can reduce your risk of getting and spreading respiratory infections by: